Breast Reduction Post-Surgery Care Tips

 Wear a Supportive Bra

 You will be required to wear a supportive surgical bra for a few weeks after your breast reduction procedure.
 This bra provides extra support and comfort than regular bras, and will help to keep the reshaped breast tissue in place during the healing process.
 You will need to wear this bra day and night to ensure optimal recovery.
-Dr. Haiavy and Dr. Tower will provide you with more information on how long you need to wear this bra before your procedure.
+Dr. Jacob Haiavy, Dr. Irene Tower, or Dr. Emma Ryan will provide you with more information on how long you need to wear this bra before your procedure.

 Take Prescribed Pain Medication

 Some patients do experience some pain and discomfort after surgery due to significant swelling of the tissues.
 You may experience a dull ache or pain around the surgical site after a breast reduction surgery.
-Dr. Haiavy or Dr. Tower may prescribe pain medication to make the recovery phase more manageable.
+Your surgeon may prescribe pain medication to make the recovery phase more manageable.

 Showering After Breast Surgery